-There is a wide diversity of natural environments, climates and farming practices across Europe that are reflected in the broad array of food and drink products that are made available for human consumption and animal feed, as well as a range of inputs for non-food processes.
-Indeed, agricultural products form a major part of the cultural identity of Europe’s people and regions.
+There is a wide diversity of natural environments, climates, economic conditions and farming practices across Europe.
+They are reflected in the broad array of food and drink products that are made available for human consumption and animal feed, as well as a range of inputs for non-food processes.
+Indeed, agricultural products contribute to the cultural identity of Europe’s people and regions.

 With this in mind, European Union (EU) legislation has been developed to protect particular food and drink product names which are linked to a specific territory or a specific production method, aiming to provide guarantees as to the origin (demarcation) and authenticity of a range of products.

 - 3 Context

 In 2012, the EU-28 produced 285 million tonnes of cereals (including rice).
 Despite the vagaries of the weather, cereal production in the EU-28 was relatively stable between 2002 and 2012 — generally not fluctuating by more than +/-12 % (see Figure 1) — albeit with notably higher harvests in 2004 and 2008 and a relatively low one in 2003.
 The production of cereals in the EU-28 fell from a high recorded in 2008 with production down by 6.0 % in 2009 and by a further 6.0 % in 2010; in 2011 production increased by 4.0 % before a further fall (-3.4 %) was recorded in 2012.
 The production of cereals within the EU-28 was just 3.4nbsp;% lower in 2012 than it had been in 2002.